betterobjects/activeql/docs/domain-configuration/resolver-hooks.md

 # Resolver Hooks

-An easy way to extend the implementation of GAMA resolvers are _entitiy hooks_.
+An easy way to extend the implementation of ActiveQL resolvers are _entitiy hooks_.
 You can define this as part of the `EntityConfiguration` object.

 ```typescript